lhh421/lessonslearned/Approaches-For-Building-An-App.md

    - Most expensive of the three approaches
    - Requires a separate development team for each platform (e.g., Android, iOS) with very little carry over
    - Takes a little bit more time to get to market
+   - Need to constantly modify and support the latest as each platform goes through version upgrades

 For further details on approaches for building an app [see this article](http://www.infoworld.com/article/2615122/mobile-development/native--web--or-hybrid--how-to-choose-your-mobile-development-path.html)